It’s that time of year again: student teachers are graduating and looking for jobs, and supply teachers & LTOs are looking to find work for September.

 OCDSB’s Exit Outcomes

-OCDSB’s Big 5 Instructional Strategies; Task, Feedback, Criteria, Moderation, Differentiation
+OCDSB’s Big 5 Instructional Strategies; Task, Feedback, Criteria, Moderation, Differentiation [document seems to no longer be available on OCDSB website]

 OCDSB’s Safe schools